-Have a Lawyer Initiate a Thorough Investigation
+Have a Michigan Car Accident Lawyer Initiate an Investigation

-As quickly as possible, arrange for an attorney to investigate the accident.
-As part of the investigation, your lawyer will need a copy of your Michigan car accident report, so be sure to order it right away.
-The ensuing investigation should include interviewing all witnesses, photographing the scene, photographing all vehicles involved in the accident, taking measurements at the scene, collecting physical evidence at the scene, interviewing police officers, etc.
+As quickly as possible, arrange for a car accident attorney in Michigan to investigate the crash.
+As part of this investigation, the lawyer will need a copy of your Michigan auto accident report, so be sure to order it right away from the police department that responded to the collision.

-Visible injuries such as lacerations, burns, surgical scarring or other disfigurement should be thoroughly photographed.
+Visible injuries such as lacerations, burns, surgical scarring or other disfigurement should be clearly photographed.
 Additionally, photographs or videos should be taken of certain kinds of medical treatment (e.g., inpatient hospitalizations, physical therapy, burn treatment, etc.).